emiraleph/TwitchAdUBlockOrigin/README.md

 Additionally, uBlock Origin provides a convenient feature where you can manually select and block specific elements by right-clicking and using the uBlock Origin shortcut.
 This gives you the flexibility to add or block elements according to your preferences.

-Feel free to explore the [additionalTweaks](additionalTweaks) file and customize your Twitch ad-blocking experience.
+Feel free to explore the [additionalTweaks](additionalTweaks) Along with the other files in the repository, and customize your Twitch ad-blocking experience.
+I hope this tool will be useful.
 * Disclaimer: The rules provided are the ones I use, but you can create your own using the element-blocking function mentioned earlier.

 #